MorpheApp/morphe-documentation/docs/morphe-resources/questions.md

 2. Open the App info of the patched app and enable `Set as default/Open by default > Open supported links`.
 3. Return to the previous page and enable all of the Supported web addresses.

-## 14. How do I add YouTube Music to Android Auto?
+## 14. How do I use YouTube Music with Android Auto?

-1. Go to the Android Auto settings on your device.
+1. Go to the [Android Auto](https://developer.android.com/training/cars/testing?utm_source=android-studio-app#developer-mode) settings on your device.
 2. Scroll down to `Version and permission info`.
 3. Tap on it 10 times to enter developer mode.
 4. Tap the 3 dots in the upper-right corner of your screen and open the Developer settings.
 5. Scroll down and enable `Unknown sources`.

+Be aware that most YT Music Android Auto features require a YouTube Premium subscription.

 ## 15. Capture logs

 1. Turn on `Miscellaneous > Debugging > Debug logging` in the settings.
 2. Install the [Android developer tools](https://developer.android.com/tools/releases/platform-tools) on a computer, open a command prompt, and capture the logs using the command `adb logcat | grep 'morphe\|AndroidRuntime` to log both Morphe and crash logs.
 To save the logs to a file use  `adb logcat | grep 'morphe\|AndroidRuntime' > logs.txt`
 3. Alternatively, you can use any Android app capable of [capturing logs](https://play.google.com/store/apps/details?id=com.dp.logcatapp) (to use these apps a one time setup is required using a computer and ADB).
 4. Alternatively, in YouTube you can copy the most recent logs directly from the Debug settings menu (No ADB or computer setup is required).
 But due to clipboard limitations the log is limited to the most recent log data.
 Crash logs can only be collected using a computer and ADB.

 ## 16. How can I help?